-The Stadium conformed to all significant statutory constraints on its financial administration during the year.
+The Authority conformed to all significant statutory constraints on its financial administration during the year except for those items identified in Note 2 of the accompanying financial statements.

 CURRENT YEAR RECOMMENDATIONS

 We noted no material weaknesses and reported no significant deficiencies in internal controls.